brkarcher/brkarcher.github.io/shadow.md

 "Can I help you, Brother...?"

 Erefar had turned the corner directly into Chancellor Pellwyn.
 He had nearly collided with her, in fact.
+And, indeed, she was alone.
+Alone except for Erefar, now.
 His mind snapped to his persona.

 "Yes, sister.
 Brother Pyth.
 I was hoping to find Brother Chin-Lo; I had a question."

 "Ah.
 I'm afraid I don't know his schedule.
 You may try his residence; it's in the north hall."

+As she spoke, Erefar thought.
+She couldn't truly be alone, could she?
+The College of Apostles was one of the most influential bodies in the Seven Kingdoms.
+It would be incredible for none of them to have realized that this power would frequently place its officers in great danger.
+Indeed, were Erefar a less scrupulous man...

+The more he focused in on the nature of the college, the more he sensed the truth of it.
+She was *not* alone.
+There was a presence.
+With her, about her, alongside her... one presence?
+Multiple? it was unclear.
+There was clearly nobody else in this hallway but Erefar and Pellwyn.
+Was it magical protection of some sort?
+A blessing from Ae herself?
+Pellwyn was not alone.
+And whatever was there in the empty hallway was there to accompany her.

+Erefar couldn't mull this over forever.
 "Thank you, sister.
 If I may..."
-Erefar ventured, suddenly curious as to why she was at this lecture.
+He ventured, suddenly curious as to why she was at this lecture.
 "What did you think of his thesis?"

 Pellwyn chuckled.
 "Chin-Lo is one of the most brilliant scholars to ever conduct a historical analysis."